NREL/floris/docs/architecture.md

 # Architecture and Design

-Two fundamental ideas define the design of the FLORIS software:
+At the outset of the design of the FLORIS software, a few fundamental ideas were identified that should continue to guide future design decisions.
+These characteristics should never be violated, and ongoing work should strive to meet these ideas and expand on them as much as possible.

-- Modularity in wake model formulation
+- Modularity in wake model formulation:
-    - Mathematical formulation should be straightforward to include
+    - New mathematical formulation should be straightforward to incorporate.
-    - Requisite solver and grid data structures should not conflict with other existing wake models
+    - Requisite solver and grid data structures should not conflict with other existing wake models.
+- Any new feature or work should not affect an existing feature:
+    - Low level code should be reused as much as possible, but high level code should rarely be repurposed.
+    - It is expected that a new feature will include a new user entry point at the highest level.
+    - Avoid flags and if-statements that allow using one high-level routine for multiple unrelated tasks.
+    - When in doubt, create a new pipeline from the user-level API to the low level implementation and refactor to consolidate, if necessary, afterwards.
-- Management of abstraction
+- Management of abstraction:
-    - Low level code is opaque but well tested and exercised; it should be very computationally efficient with low algorithmic complexity
+    - Low level code is opaque but well tested and exercised; it should be very computationally efficient with low algorithmic complexity.
-    - High level code should be expressive and clear even if it results in verbose or less efficient code
+    - High level code should be expressive and clear even if it results in verbose or less efficient code.

 The FLORIS software consists of two primary high-level packages and a few other low level packages.
 The internal structure and hierarchy is described below.